Clastify logo

 The beta spectrum problem

-In alpha decay, there are two main products.
-When the parent nucleus starts at rest, conservation of energy and momentum fixes the kinetic energies for a given transition.
-So alpha energies come out discrete.
+In alpha decay, only two main products come out.
+If the parent nucleus starts at rest, conservation of energy and momentum fixes the kinetic energies for a given transition.
+So alpha energies are discrete.

-In beta decay, the emitted beta particle appears with a continuous range of energies, from near zero up to a maximum.
-If the daughter nucleus and beta particle were the only products after the decay, energy and momentum conservation would seem to fail.
+In beta decay, the emitted beta particle does something different: it appears with a continuous range of energies, from near zero up to a maximum.
+If the decay left only the daughter nucleus and the beta particle, energy and momentum conservation would seem to fail.

 Image

 The missing piece is the neutrino or antineutrino.
 The available energy is shared between the beta particle, the daughter nucleus and the neutrino or antineutrino.
-With three particles involved, the energy can be divided in many different ways, giving a continuous beta spectrum.
+With three particles involved, the energy can be split in many different ways, which produces the continuous beta spectrum.

-This is a lovely example of conservation laws guiding physics.
-Physicists did not abandon conservation of energy and momentum; they proposed a neutral particle that was hard to detect.
-Later experiments detected neutrino interactions, giving experimental support to the conservation-based hypothesis.
+This is a neat example of conservation laws steering physics.
+Physicists did not give up conservation of energy and momentum; they proposed a neutral particle that would be hard to detect.
+Later experiments detected neutrino interactions, supporting the conservation-based hypothesis.

 From proportional decay to an exponential law

-For a radioactive sample, the decay rate depends on how many undecayed nuclei are still present.
-In decay-law equations, (N) is reused for the number of undecayed nuclei remaining (unitless), while (N_0) means the initial number of undecayed nuclei (unitless).
+For a radioactive sample, decay happens at a rate proportional to the number of undecayed nuclei still present.
+In decay-law equations, NN is reused for the number of undecayed nuclei remaining (unitless), while N0N_0 is the initial number of undecayed nuclei (unitless).

 The radioactive decay law is